scalability

 RESTful Data

-February 28th, 2008 | Published in REST, column, coupling, integration, scalability | Add to del.icio.us
+February 28th, 2008 | Published in column, coupling, integration, REST, scalability | Bookmark on Pinboard.in

 In my Jan/Feb Internet Computing column, Serendipitous Reuse (PDF), I talked about interface coupling and the benefits of REST’s uniform interface constraint.
 I find that whenever you discuss that topic, though, REST detractors tend to say, “Well, you’re just pushing the coupling problems to the data.”